VatsalSangani/Sentiment_Analysis_of_Tweets/README.md

-# Sentiment Analysis of Tweets
+# Credit Risk Modelling

 ## Description

-This project implements a machine learning and deep learning solution for classifying tweets as positive, negative, or neutral.
-By leveraging neural networks and GloVe word embeddings, the model analyzes tweet text to determine sentiment, providing valuable insights into public opinion on various topics.
+This project focuses on building a predictive model to assess the credit risk associated with loan applicants.
+By analyzing various features of applicants, the model aims to classify the likelihood of default, thereby assisting financial institutions in making informed lending decisions.

 ---